Skip to content

 Runway Nomination

 The ATIS must indicate the current runway config and nominate what each parallel runway is being used for.
-The northern runway (06L/24R) is primarily used for VFR arrivals and departures, the southern runway (06R/24L) for circuit training and departures via SHOP, and the cross runway (12/30) for arrivals/departures when weather is unsuitable for parallel rwunay operations.
+The northern runway (06L/24R) is primarily used for VFR arrivals and departures, the southern runway (06R/24L) for circuit training and departures via SHOP.
+The cross runway (12/30) for all arrivals/departures when weather is unsuitable for parallel runway operations.

 This should be reflected on the ATIS as below:

-RWY 06R FOR CIRCUITS AND DEPARTURES VIA ARMADALE SHOPS; RWY 06L FOR ARRIVALS AND ALL OTHER DEPARTURES
+• Single ADC: RWY 06R/24L FOR CCTS AND DEPS VIA ARMADALE SHOPS.
+RWY 06L/24R FOR ARRS AND ALL OTHER DEPS

-When PH RWY 03 is in operation, the ATIS should include: DUE PERTH DUTY RUNWAY 03, CAUTION WAKE TURBULANCE
+When PH RWY 03 is in operation, the ATIS OPR INFO shall include: DUE YPPH DUTY RWY 03, CAUTION WAKE TURB

 Coordination

-The Standard Assignable level from JT ADC to PH TCU is the lower of A030 or the RFL, any other level must be prior coordinated.
+The Standard Assignable level from JT ADC to PH TCU is:

 Arrivals/Overfliers